Pelican-Elegant/elegant/documentation/content/Contributing/commitizen.md

 As the Elegant team has already made the repository [Commitizen friendly](https://github.com/commitizen/cz-cli#making-your-repo-commitizen-friendly), you can start using it for your commits by entering `git-cz` in your command shell instead of `git commit`.
-As such, you are responsible for making sure that the changes that you want to commit to your fork are currently staged in the repository.
+Make sure the changes that you want to commit to your fork are staged.

 Once invoked, Commitizen will prompt you for answers to a number of questions.
 As mentioned previously, the answers to these questions are formatted according to the